HITECHCRIME/HC_SG137_Branched_Narrative/README.md

 ## Lyrics

 ```
-livin' in an era where words are not the same
+livin' in an era where words're not the same
 no sense in settlin' for one path branches out
 every step i take

 left right left right choices come undone
 feels it like a fucking game still too late

-spill ya guts like a river MIA
+spill ya guts like a river MIA in action
-in action now we trust (thoughts/and thus)
-so close to ending all my mistakes
+now we trust so close (thoughts/and thus) to ending all my mistakes

-closing my eyes, feelin' the fiiii-re
+closing my eyes, feelin' the fire in smoke
-in smoke is where rebooting takes place
+this where rebooting takes place
 call it home

 ain't i tryin' to be a preacha reach out to me again
-sorry can't give what's already taken -
+sorry can't give - what's already taken

 esoteric creation from the bygones
 all I wanted from this was a place
 I'd call home but it's gone but it's gone